 Cool and serve at room temperature.
-Can be made ahead of time and refrigerated for up to 2 weeks.
+This can, and really should, be made ahead of time, as the flavors develop in complexity after a day or two.
+The confit will keep refrigerated for up to 2 weeks.